-SatLink 3 will allow the setup of multiple measurements on the same digital input.
+Multiple measurements may be setup on the same digital input.
 For example, it is possible to setup both a tipping bucket rate and a tipping bucket accumulation on the same input.

 That being said, some setups that share digital inputs will yield unpredictable results.